navisher51571-web/Induction-program/README.md

 ### Auditorium visit day 2
 *The induction programme is started with getting information about Satya scholarship given by Buddy4study foundation.*

-Then,There was expert lecture given by    Dr. Arashdeep Singh.It is the lecture of wellness of people about healthy food and ends with important information given by Arashdeep sir.
+Then,There was expert lecture given by    Dr. Arashdeep Singh.It is the lecture of wellness of people about healthy food and ends with important information given by Arashdeep sir